MicrochipTech/G3_HYBRID_IOT_DEMO/g3_device_udp/README.md

 ## Run the demo

 After powering up the WBZ451 (5V Power Supply) + PL460 (15V Power Supply), the G3 device starts trying to join a G3 Network, the RGB LED blinks on green.
 When the device has joined the corresponding G3 network, the RGB LED keeps green for about 10 seconds and the Blue "User Led" will start blinking with a cadency of 0.5 secs if connected through RF or 1 sec if connected through PLC.

+Each time the device is pinged from the G3 coordinator on the cycling process, the RGB Led will blink for 2 seconds in blue.
+For lighting devices, each time the device is receive a command for switching on-off from the G3 coordinator, the RGB Led will blink for 2 seconds in yellow.

 Each time the device is pinged from the LCD Touch Screen or the Cloud, the RGB Led will blink for 10 seconds in the corresponding colour (typically cyan).